At Parker Cottage Guest House, we are passionate about the people of this country and their development. We show our commitment in several ways:

 At Parker, our staff are actively involved in several community projects.
 Some of these we support financially and some of these we work in ourselves.
 One of our most visible projects is our support of The Haven Nightshelter.
 The shelter has 'passports', small pieces of plastic which allow homeless individuals free entry to the shelter where they receive a meal, a bed and a shower.
 Every guest at Parker Cottage gets a 'passport' to hand out to whoever they feel is in need of it.
 In this way, our guests themselves become actively involved in social upliftment even when they are on holiday.

-Parker sponsors two scholarships at Ntaba Maria Primary School in the Eastern Cape.
-This flagship primary school was where Phil taught for several years.
+Parker sponsors a scholarship at St Pauls Primary in the Bo Kaap, the same school that Phil, one of the owners here, volunteers in every week.
 The scholarships are anonymous and aimed at learners who have high potential but limited financial resources.
 They cover fees, uniforms, transport and some books.

 Business & Economic Development